resbaz/resbaz2022qld/_posts/2021-07-29-accommodation-news.md

 ### Accommodation options for ResBazQld

 We have negotiated a deal with St Leo's College at UQ to provide overnight stays for $90 per person.
-This includes breakfast and dinner.
+This would be a room with a shared bathroom. includes breakfast and dinner.

-Let us know if you are interested.
+St Leo's is approximately five minutes' walk from the ResBazQLd UQ venue.

+We will shortly be posting a link to a form to express interest.